Nazar-Didora/SelfAssessment/Skills/Paradigms.md

   - Hidden class:🖐️ used
   - Object form:🖐️ used
   - instance:🖐️ used
-  - Introspection:👂 heard
+  - Introspection:🎓 known
-  - Reflection:👂 heard
+  - Reflection:🎓 known
 - Patterns
   - Singleton:🖐️ used
   - Factory Method:👂 heard